chinenual/Chinenual-VCV/README.md

 * [NoteMeter](#notemeter) - a polyphonic metering module that displays note names from V/Oct inputs.

 * [Inv](#inv) - Produce a chromatically inverted V/oct pitch relative to a specified "pivot" pitch.

+* [SplitSort](#splitsort) - Split a polyphonic cable and optionally sort the channels, with possibility to share sort criteria with another SplitSort or MergeSort.

+* [MergeSort](#mergesort) - Merge monophonic cables into a  polyphonic output and optionally sort the channels, with possibility to share sort criteria with another SplitSort or MergeSort.

 ### MIDI Recorder